Milk Requirements in the Child Nutrition Programs

 This web page provides the milk requirements for the Child Nutrition Programs (CNP), including the meal pattern requirements, types of milks to offer, milk substitute forms, nutrient standards for milk, policy guidance, FAQs, and contacts.Overview

 Fluid milk is required in all of the CNPs, including the National School Lunch Program (NSLP), Seamless Summer Option (SSO), NSLP Afterschool Snack Program, School Breakfast Program (SBP), Summer Food Service Program (SFSP), and Special Milk Program.
 The definition of fluid milk is outlined in the Title 21, Code of Federal Regulations (21 CFR), Section 131.110 .
-The fluid milk recommendation is based on the current Dietary Guidelines for Americans.
+The fluid milk requirements is based on the current Dietary Guidelines for Americans.
 The milk requirements can vary slightly by program.
-In any of the CNPs, if a student needs a fluid milk substitute due to a disability, it must be accommodated once the program operator is provided the appropriate form or a written medical statement that addresses the need for a milk substitute and is completed and signed by a state licensed healthcare professional.
+In any of the CNPs, if a child needs a fluid milk substitute due to a disability, it must be accommodated once the program operator is provided a written medical statement that addresses the need for a milk substitute and is completed and signed by a state licensed healthcare professional.
 If a medical statement does not fully explain the modification needed, the program operator should immediately contact the child’s parent or guardian for guidance and ask the family to provide an amended medical statement as soon as possible.
 However, clarification of the medical statement should not delay the program operator from providing a meal modification.
 Program operators should follow the portion of the medical statement that is clear and unambiguous to the greatest extent possible, while obtaining the additional information.
-If a child has a non-disability reason for a fluid milk substitute, such as personal preference or religious need, program operators have the discretion to offer a fluid milk substitute once they are provided the appropriate form completed and signed by a parent or guardian.
+If a child has a non-disability reason for a fluid milk substitute, such as personal preference or religious need, program operators have the discretion, but are encouraged to offer a fluid milk substitute once they appropriate forms are completed.
 For a non-disability, the milk substitute that is offered must meet the nutritional specifications identified on the Nutrient Standards tab of this web page below.
 For more information and to access the above referenced forms regarding a milk substitution for a disability or non-disability, visit the Substitutions tab.

 Nondairy beverages offered as fluid milk substitutes, such as plant-based milk alternatives, may be offered in the CNPs.
 If provided to children for non-disability reasons, the plant-based milk alternatives must be nutritionally equivalent to fluid milk and provide the required nutrients identified below on the Nutrient Standards tab of this web page.